This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Preheat the oven to 425°F. (you will reduce the temperature to 350°F after the muffins have baked for 5 minutes)
+• Preheat the oven to 425°F. (you will reduce the temperature to 350°F after 5 minutes).

 • Coat a 12-cavity standard muffin with oil spray or line with cupcake papers.